 Why People Give: Believing Their Gift Will Make a Difference

-How to connect with these donors: Donors need to have confidence that their gifts will make an impact, and content is instrumental in demonstrating the value of every dollar contributed to your organization.
+How to connect with these healthcare donors: Donors need to have confidence that their gifts will make an impact, and content is instrumental in demonstrating the value of every dollar contributed to your organization.
 By specifying how the donated funds are used, your organization can engage those seeking opportunities to see their investments at work within the community.
 Focus your foundation content on the advanced training and life-saving technology—acquired through the generosity of donors—that is giving their friends and neighbors a second chance.

 This approach inspired a recent donor to Johns Hopkins All Children’s Hospital, who was moved to send a gift of $5,000 after reading a feature article in the hospital’s community publication.
 The first-time donor said he loved reading about the difference that gifts make every day at Johns Hopkins All Children’s Hospital, and wanted to be part of the donor community.